OfficeChromatography/OC-Manager3/README.md

 [Remove Migrations](https://simpleisbetterthancomplex.com/tutorial/2016/07/26/how-to-reset-migrations.html)

-All commands must be executed inside the docker-composee.
+All commands must be executed inside the docker-compose.
 To enter to the docker-compose running instance:

 In a running container:
 ```sh